ksch-workflows/backend/bff/README.md

 # Backend for Frontend

-Modern web applications are often implemented as Single Page Application (SPA) where the server provides only an Application Programming Interface (API) for the raw data instead of rendering the contents website.
+Modern web applications are often implemented as Single Page Applications (SPA) where the server provides only an Application Programming Interface (API) for the raw data instead of rendering the contents website.
 The frontend takes this raw data and dynamically generates the graphical user interface of the website with JavaScript, the browser's scripting language.
 The Backend for Frontend (BFF) module allows SPAs to create a session in which the access tokens for the backend's REST API are stored.